caneparesearch/CASM_scripts/CASM_instructions_Damien.md

     }
   }
 ```
 The above file is for low T to verify that GCMC can reproduce the convex hull.
 Set $\mu$ by changing the initial conditions and final conditions of "a".
 Ensure the $\mu$ range can cover the whole composition range.
-The setting ```"configname" : "restricted_auto"``` ensures that the supercell will be constructed from the structures in your training set.
+Ensure that Monte Carlo does not produce any structure below the hull.

+To obtain the $\mu$ range of each tangent line in the convex hull, change the setting ```"configname" : "auto"``` to ```"configname" : "restricted_auto"```.
+This ensures that the supercell will be constructed from the structures in your training set.
 After the calculation is complete, the results.json file contains the results at each value of $\mu$.
 From this, you can choose the range of $\mu$ which corresponds to each region in the 0K convex hull.
 For example, $\mu$=-0.6 to -0.4 corresponds to x=0 to 0.25, etc.

 We follow the algorithm in this [paper](https://arxiv.org/pdf/2309.11761.pdf).
 To obtain the grand canonical potential energy at a specific T and $\mu$, an integration path must be constructed.
 This means starting from the ground state, raise the temperature at intervals of $\Delta T$ at constant $\mu$ (T_up). this is done by changing the conditions in the monte.json file accordingly:
 ```